digiltd/oh-rtd-test/How-To-Implement-A-Binding.md

 # Creating a Bundle Skeleton

 As explained above, a binding should correspond to one bundle.
-The naming convention for the binding bundle is "{{{org.openhab.binding.<name>}}}".
+The naming convention for the binding bundle is "`org.openhab.binding.<name>`".
 To create a working binding skeleton one should use the Maven archetype which facilitates the creation process.
 The following steps have to be performed:

 1. run a full build (meaning run `mvn clean install` in the topmost directory)
 1. `cd ./bundles/archetype/./org.openhab.archetype.binding`